Pakistan announces mass deportation of ‘illegal immigrants’ including Afghans | KRDO

 “There are attacks on us from Afghanistan and Afghan nationals are involved in those attacks.
 We have evidence present for that,” he added.

+The decision was made by the National Apex Committee, which met earlier on Tuesday.
+A task force has also been formed to “seize people with fake identity cards and illegal properties built on their fake documents,” while the country’s national database and registration body has been ordered to cancel any “fake identity cards” and confirm any cases with DNA testing, authorities said.

+Pakistan is home to one of the world’s largest refugee populations – the vast majority of them from Afghanistan.
+Given the two countries’ shared border and deep cultural ties, their fates have always been linked – with years of conflict and humanitarian crises in Afghanistan inevitably spilling into Pakistan.

-On Monday, nonprofit organization Amnesty International released a statement claiming “many Afghans living in fear of persecution by the Taliban have fled to Pakistan, where they have been subjected to waves of arbitrary detentions, arrests, and the threat of deportation.”
+“Many Afghans living in fear of persecution by the Taliban have fled to Pakistan, where they have been subjected to waves of arbitrary detentions, arrests, and the threat of deportation,” Nonprofit organization Amnesty International said in a statement Monday.

-“It is deeply concerning that the situation of Afghan refugees in Pakistan is not receiving due international attention,” it added.
+“It is deeply concerning that the situation of Afghan refugees in Pakistan is not receiving due international attention.”

+Advocacy group Refugees International said it was “especially concerned” for the fate of Afghans who fled their country in 2021 due to fear of the Taliban.

+“Pakistan has a long history of generously hosting their Afghan neighbors when they have been unsafe.
+Now is not the time to stop,” it said.

 The-CNN-Wire